-SOC2527 Urban Sociology (CDiv) (4) Using a global and historical perspective, this course examines urban lifestyles, social organization, urban problems, and trends.
+Using a global and historical perspective, this course examines urban lifestyles, social organization, urban problems, and trends.
 Classroom work compares characteristics of cities around the world while out-of-class work focuses on Bay Area cities with independent field trips as part of the course experience.
 A community-based course.
+Fulfills Cultural Diversity requirement.